 2.1 Values and public and private interests

 We distinguish between private and public interests.
 The former may be an individual’s, a household’s, or a bounded community’s.
-Regarding public interests, we follow Campbell and Marshall (2002), who distinguish the following conceptions: the sum of private interests, a collective value that extends beyond the sum of private interests, the upholding of rights awarded to individuals, or the outcome of a process of deliberation and procedural rules.
+Regarding public interests, we follow Campbell and Marshall (2002), who differentiate the sum of private interests, a collective value that extends beyond the sum of private interests, the upholding of rights awarded to individuals, and the outcome of a process of deliberation or procedural rules.
 As a policy focused on the societal advantages of compact urban development (Dierwechter, 2014), densification reflects collective values beyond the sum of private ones, which may complement a procedural conception, e.g., planning law.
-Yet, public discourse may also express utilitarian views, and publicly stated opinions may differ from policymakers’ or planners’.
+Yet, public discourse may also express utilitarian views, and publicly stated opinions may differ from those of policymakers or planners.
 Moreover, even if there is broad agreement on public interests surpassing the sum of private interests, some may be more adversely impacted than others.
 Therefore, we investigated how private and public interests are expressed and how they interact.

 2.2 Spatial justice

 Fainstein (2010) names equity, democracy, and diversity as integral parts of the just city.
-Such social justice extends beyond the distributive issue of ‘who gets what’ (Moroni, 2020) and includes values related to how decisions are made and whether individuals’ needs are recognized (Fainstein, 2010; Fraser, 1995; Young, 1990).
-Even though just procedures do not guarantee just outcomes (Fraser, 1995; Jonkman, 2021), distributive justice is only necessary, not sufficient for social justice (Marcuse, 2009).
+Such social justice extends beyond the distributive issue of ‘Who gets what?’
+(Moroni, 2020) and includes values related to how decisions are made and whether individuals’ needs are recognised (Fainstein, 2010; Fraser, 1995; Young, 1990).
+Since just procedures cannot guarantee just outcomes (Fraser, 1995; Jonkman, 2021), distributive justice is only necessary, not sufficient for social justice (Marcuse, 2009).

 To investigate public and private interests and urban densification’s social, economic, and environmental issues, we employ quantitative conceptual and relational content analysis of the public discourse in Switzerland and the Netherlands from 2009 to 2019.
 Two country-specific datasets of newspaper articles were compiled using a selection of 18 national and larger regional and local newspapers from public news databases (LexisNexis (NL) and Swissdox (CH)).

-Atlas.TI was used for an analysis of the selected years 2010, 2015, and 2019 in two rounds of coding: firstly categories were quantified by automated coding, and secondly positions and arguments were manually analyzed.
+In two rounds of coding, we used the program Atlas.TI for an analysis of the selected years 2010, 2015, and 2019.
+Categories were first quantified by automated coding, after which positions and arguments were manually analyzed.
 Changes in frequency and relative importance were determined through a longitudinal approach.
 As initial level of analysis, we searched for keywords within a sentence or related paragraph.
 Subsequently, the identified categories were analyzed for proximity of related concepts referring to societal values.

 Table 1.
 Frequency table of auto-coding results for 2010, 2015, and 2019 in Switzerland and the Netherlands